quantumdolphin/AWK-it-/README.md

 ## 🙌 Credits

 Curated and field-tested by me
-Collected during cheminformatics, bioinformatics, and scientific data engineering workflows.
+Collected during my work at Stanford and UCSF writing cheminformatics, bioinformatics, and scientific data engineering workflows.

 MIT License.